Avengers: Endgame: Plot

 Rocket and Thor travel to Asgard in 2013.
-(Note: During the events of Thor: The Dark World (2013)) Rocket extracts the Reality Stone from Jane Foster.
-Thor is encouraged by his mother, Frigga, and retrieves his old hammer, Mjolnir.
+(Note: During the events of Thor: The Dark World (2013)) Rocket extracts the Reality Stone from Jane Foster, while Thor is encouraged by his mother, Frigga, and retrieves his old hammer, Mjolnir.
 Barton, Romanoff, Nebula, and Rhodes travel to 2014.
 Nebula and Rhodes go to Morag and steal the Power Stone before Peter Quill can, (Note: As depicted in Guardians of the Galaxy (2014)) while Barton and Romanoff travel to Vormir.
 The Soul Stone's keeper, Red Skull, says that it can be acquired only by sacrificing a loved one.
 Romanoff sacrifices herself, allowing Barton to get the Stone.
 Rhodes and Nebula attempt to return to their own time, but Nebula is incapacitated when her cybernetic implants link with her past self, allowing 2014-Thanos to learn about his future self's success and the Avengers' attempt to undo it.
-2014-Thanos sends 2014-Nebula forward in time to prepare for his arrival.
+2014-Thanos captures Nebula and sends 2014-Nebula forward in time to prepare for his arrival.

 Reuniting in the present, the Avengers place the Stones in a gauntlet that Stark, Banner, and Rocket have built.
-Banner, who has the most resistance to their radiation, uses the gauntlet to undo Thanos's disintegrations.
-Meanwhile, 2014-Nebula (impersonating her future self) uses the time machine to transport 2014-Thanos and his warship to the present and destroys the Avengers Compound.
-Present-day Nebula convinces 2014-Gamora to betray Thanos, but is unable to convince 2014-Nebula and kills her.
-Thanos overpowers Stark, Thor and a Mjolnir-wielding Roger.
+Banner, who has the most resistance to radiation, uses the gauntlet to undo Thanos's disintegrations.
+Meanwhile, 2014-Nebula (impersonating her future self) uses the time machine to transport 2014-Thanos and his warship to the present, where he destroys the Avengers Compound.
+Present-day Nebula convinces 2014–Gamora to betray Thanos, but is unable to convince 2014-Nebula and kills her.
+Thanos overpowers Stark, Thor, and a Mjolnir-wielding Rogers.
 He summons his army to retrieve the Stones, intent on using them to destroy the universe and create a new one.
 A restored Stephen Strange arrives with other sorcerers, the restored Avengers, the Guardians of the Galaxy, the Ravagers, and the armies of Wakanda and Asgard to fight Thanos's army.
-Danvers also arrives and destroys Thanos's warship, but Thanos overpowers her and seizes the gauntlet.
+(Note: For further coverage of this scene, see Avengers assemble scene) Danvers also arrives and destroys Thanos's warship, but Thanos overpowers her and seizes the gauntlet.
 Stark steals the Stones and uses them to disintegrate Thanos and his army, sacrificing himself.

 After Stark's funeral, Thor appoints Valkyrie as the new king of New Asgard and joins the Guardians.
 Rogers returns the Stones and Mjolnir to their proper timelines and remains in the past to live with Carter.
 In the present, an elderly Rogers passes his shield to Sam Wilson.